 The Company has in place a serviced office rental agreement with Allianz p.l.c. for a term expiring 1 January 2023.
+In January 2023, a new serviced office rental agreement with Allianz p.l.c. was signed for a term expiring 30 November 2033.

-There were no other material lease arrangements - neither operational nor financial - in place as at 31 December 2021.
+There were no other material lease arrangements - neither operational nor financial - in place as at 31 December 2022.